-Between July 21 to October 6, 2021, Ipsos conducted 1,018 in-person interviews of enterprises via computerassisted personal interviewing (CAPI) and computerassisted telephone interviewing (CATI) to better understand their use of digital tools as well as their challenges and barriers to digitization.xlvi Fieldwork was not continuous: it was conducted in two stages (July 21 to September 15 and October 4 to October 6) to achieve the final sample size.
+Between July 21 and October 6, 2021, Ipsos conducted 1,018 in-person interviews of enterprises via computerassisted personal interviewing (CAPI) and computerassisted telephone interviewing (CATI) to better understand their use of digital tools as well as their challenges and barriers to digitization.xlvi Fieldwork was not continuous: it was conducted in two stages (July 21 to September 15 and October 4 to October 6) to achieve the final sample size.

-The sample for the study was defined to include and be limited to Brazil's micro (one employee), small (2 to 9 employees) and medium (10 to 249 employees) business populations xlvii (summarized as "business size" in the text).
-Official statistics from the Annual List of Social Information25 and the Brazilian Institute of Geography and Statistics26 both within the Ministry of Economy were used as a basis to estimate the proportionxiviii of businesses for each business size and to set a target number of interviews by state within Brazil.
+The sample for the study was defined to include and be limited to Brazil's micro (1 employee), small (2 to 9 employees) and medium (10 to 249 employees) business populationsxivii (summarized as "business size" in the text).
+Official statistics from the Ministry of Labor's Annual Social Information Report (2020), 25 (RAIS, for its abbreviation in Portuguese), were used as a basis to estimate the proportion of businesses for each business size and to set a target number of interviews by state within Brazil.